-PROVIDENCE – Gasoline prices in Rhode Island fell 6 cents this week after holding steady last week, according to AAA Southern New England.
+PROVIDENCE – Gas prices in Rhode Island dropped another 6 cents this week, after dropping 2 cents last week, according to AAA Southern New England.

-This week, pump prices ranged from $3.89 per gallon for midgrade to $3.97 for premium unleaded and $4.12 for diesel.
-A year ago, gas in the Ocean State cost an average $3.39 for a gallon of regular unleaded.
+Prices ranged from $4.09 per gallon for midgrade to $4.19 for premium unleaded and $4.14 for diesel.
+A year ago, gas in the Ocean State cost an average $3.55 for a gallon of regular unleaded.

-Gas prices in Massachusetts fell 7 cents this week to $3.58 per gallon of self-serve unleaded, according to AAA.
+Gas prices in Massachusetts dropped 7 cents this week to $3.77 per gallon of self-serve unleaded, 9 cents above the national average of $3.77, according to AAA.